magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-config-mgmt-set.md

 {% collapsible To find the scope code in the database: %}

-Scope codes for websites and store views are stored in the Magento database in the `STORE_WEBSITE` and `STORES` tables, respectively.
+Scope codes for websites and store views are stored in the Magento database in the `store_website` and `store` tables, respectively.

 To find the values in the database: